Interstate 676: History

 The Benjamin Franklin Bridge was opened on July 1, 1926, and was designated to carry US 30 across the Delaware River.
 A parkway called the Camden–Atlantic City Parkway was planned in 1932 to connect the Benjamin Franklin Bridge southeast to Atlantic City; this was never built.
 After World War II, freeway connections were planned on both sides of the Benjamin Franklin Bridge.
 In Philadelphia, the Vine Street Expressway was planned to run along the Vine Street corridor to the present-day Schuylkill Expressway in 1945.
 The North–South Freeway was proposed in New Jersey as a connection from the bridge south along the Route 42 corridor.
 In 1950, the city of Philadelphia began planning the construction of the Vine Street Expressway, which would run along a depressed alignment through the city.
+In the 1960s, the North—South Freeway began construction through Camden.
+1,289 families were displaced due the construction of the freeway, 85% of which were nonwhite families.

 When the Interstate Highway System was created in the 1950s, the Vine Street Expressway, Benjamin Franklin Bridge, and part of the North–South Freeway were to become a part of it.
 In New Jersey, this Interstate was initially designated as FAI Corridor 109.
 In 1958, this freeway was initially planned as I-895 and I-380 before the American Association of State Highway Officials designated it as a part of I-80S.
 Meanwhile, I-680 was designated along the present-day Schuylkill Expressway between the Vine Street Expressway and the Walt Whitman Bridge.
 By 1960, the Vine Street Expressway had been completed between the Schuylkill Expressway and 18th Street.
 The portion of I-80S in New Jersey on the North–South Freeway had opened south of Morgan Boulevard by this time.
 On April 16, 1963, Pennsylvania wanted to renumber its Interstate numbers.
 Part of this was the renumbering from I-80S into I-76 and all of its auxiliary routes into I-X76.
 The Federal Highway Administration (FHWA) approved the request on February 26, 1964.
 As a result, I-80S became I-76 and I-680 became I-676.
 In 1972, the I-76 and the I-676 designations were switched onto their current routes.
 The remainder of the New Jersey portion of I-676 between Morgan Boulevard and US 30 was completed by the 1980s.